saturnths/email-template-editor/README.md

 # Email Template Editor

-The project uses Flask/Python3 and npm (node v11.6.0).
+The project uses Flask/Python3 and React (node v11.6.0).

 Throws a `TemplateSyntaxError` if the template syntax is invalid and displays a warning.
 The server will return a 400 with the message "Validation failed".

 ## Getting started:

-You need to run two separate servers; one for Flask backend, and one for React frontend.
+You need to run two separate servers; one for flask backend, and one for react frontend.

 Refer to the installation instructions.